Marine-Berlin/Web-repo/README.md

 Open `index.html` directly in your browser, or use any local static server.

 This repo is licence free.
 You can clone it and try it yourself.
+If you want, you can install liveserver in VScode and directly run the index.html